restake/sui-toolkit/README.md

-# sui-withdrawer
+# sui-toolkit

-This CLI tool is designed to facilitate the withdrawal of stake rewards on Sui network.
-It enables users to easily withdraw their earned tokens and transfer them to an external address of their choice.
+This CLI tool is designed to facilitate several on-chain operations on the Sui network.

 ## Features

-- Simple and straightforward rewards withdrawal process.
+- Simple and straightforward stake rewards withdrawal process.
 - Support for HashiCorp Vault and plain-text Base64-encoded keys.

 ## Installation

 ### Prebuilt Binaries

 We have prebuilt binaries available for common platforms, making it easy to run the CLI tool without any major dependencies.
-You can find the binaries on the [releases](https://github.com/restake/sui-withdrawer/releases) page.
+You can find the binaries on the [releases](https://github.com/restake/sui-toolkit/releases) page.

 ### Building from Source